MCIMS is located at 2301 Little Road Quantico, VA 22134

 Students not living in the local area are required to secure lodging at Liversedge Hall (Quantico BOQ 703-784-3149).
 If none is available, it is the Marine's responsibility to obtain a certificate of non-availability (CNA).

-*NOTE FOR CA COURSE: During week 4, you are required to check out of your lodging on Monday since you will be in a "field" status.
+*NOTE FOR CA COURSE: During week 4, you are required to check out of your lodging on Sunday since you will be in a "field" status.
 Billeting during Week 4 (to include those residing in the local area) is in the field.

 Civil Affairs MOS course provides Marine Corps Officers and Enlisted with the knowledge and skills necessary to conduct Civil Affairs Operations and support MAGTF CMO as a Civil Affairs Marine.

+Civil Affairs Marines act as an interface between the MAGTF commander and a wide variety of civilian populations, agencies, and organizations.
+Civil Affairs Marines inform, influence, shape, and gain access to the cognitive and physical civil environment through targeted and integrated Civil Affairs Activities.
 Upon successful completion of the course, Civil Affairs Marines will be able to assist the MAGTF commander to plan, coordinate, and conduct Civil Affairs Operations and Civil-Military Operations.
 Civil Affairs Marines help ensure the civil implications of all MAGTF missions are considered throughout the Marine Corps Planning Process.

 -The FMOS for Active and Reserve Officers (1730) is awarded at the successful completion of the course.